EmmanuelC-E/alx-system_engineering-devops/0x00-shell_basics/README.md

 Executes a script that prints the absolute path for the current working directory.

 ### [1-listit](1-listit)
-Display the contents list of your current directory.
+Displays the contents list of your current directory.

 ### [2-bring_me_home](2-bring_me_home)
 Executes a script that changes the working directory to the user’s home directory.